Buying A Home With Confidence

 you really need?
 Too small and you may feel like you live in constant clutter.
 Too big and maintenance may become too daunting.
 Outline all of your priorities, and work on finding not just a great home, but a great

-• Update the survey: Before the purchase is completed, an updated survey is important.
+home for you. - Update the survey: Before the purchase is completed, an updated survey is important.
 This report will

 indicate boundaries and structural changes (additions to the house, a new swimming pool, neighbour’s